 With a posture corrector, though, you can re-educate your body to adopt more healthy standing and sitting habits, so that your spine's positioned in a more natural way.
 Most come in the form of vests and wearable straps that'll nudge you towards improved posture over a couple of weeks, while more advanced options will monitor your position and nag you if you slump into an unhealthy slouch.
 Note that these solutions won't work for everybody – see our guide to how (and if) posture correctors work for more information – and bear in mind that we're not doctors, so if you're troubled by chronic back pain you should definitely consult your GP.

-Posture correctors aren't the only way to improve your posture, of course, and if you're having problems you should pursue a number of strategies simultaneously.
+As well as the best posture correctors there are other ways to improve your posture, and it could be helpful to try an assortment of strategies to get things straightened out.
 For a start, making sure you have the best mattress to support your spine at night, and during the day you might want to consider a standing desk and one of the best office chairs you can afford.

 The best posture correctors you can buy today

 Although most of the best posture correctors consist of straps or braces that you wear round your back, there are a few techy options that are worth a look, too.
 And our favourite is the Upright GO 2 trainer.
 This clever little device can be positioned on your back with special adhesives or worn on a necklace, and improves greatly upon the original, discontinued Upright GO.
 Smaller and with more built-in sensors, it will monitor your posture for up to 30 hours.
 If it notices your posture could do with an improvement, it’ll gently vibrate, making you more mindful of how you’re sitting.
 Sound annoying?
 It is.
 But over time, as you'll discover in our Upright Go 2 review, it can help you develop better posture.
 Bear in mind you'll need to put in the hard work yourself, though.